mattyschell/geodatabase-toiler/README.md

 3. An .sde file that connects to the geodatabase (externalize as %SDEFILE%)

-## Test Repo Code Written For The Toilin'
+## Regression Test Code Written For The Toilin'

 To guarantee all tests run execute as the "SDE" geodatabase administrator in a dev environment.